-It may feel daunting taking that first step towards an initial appointment, but worth considering Counsellors & Psychotherapists that have an accredited BACP training will practise robustly with substantial experience and professionalism.
+It may feel daunting taking that first step and making an initial appointment but with an accredited BACP training, I practise ethically and robustly with substantial experience and professionalism.

-Sessions are offered weekly, or more frequently online via an agreed secure platform.
+Sessions are offered weekly, or more frequently, and online via an agreed secure platform.